 According to the National Institutes of Health, overdoses from using cocaine have risen.
 In 2014, a total of 5,419 people in the U.S. were reported to have died from cocaine use, as compared to 19,447 in 2020.
 Many of these deaths involved a combination of cocaine and opioids, particularly fentanyl.

 Get On the Road to Recovery From Cocaine Addiction

 Millions of people use cocaine, including those who’ve been diagnosed with a cocaine use disorder.
 Whether you eat, smoke, snort, or inject cocaine, it can have detrimental effects on your body and mind.

 Although the oral use of cocaine is rare and doesn’t put you at as much risk for addiction, it takes much more of the drug to feel high.
 That’s why eating cocaine should be avoided.
 Consider the many options available, including cocaine detox, to recover from cocaine addiction.

 Do you or a family member use cocaine?
 If so, you could be at risk of developing an addiction and experiencing long-term health problems.
-At Zinnia Healing, we provide treatment for substance abuse, including outpatient care to inpatient rehab.
+At Zinnia Health, we provide treatment for substance abuse, including outpatient care to inpatient rehab.
 Long-term recovery is only a click or a call away, so contact us online or reach out at (855) 430-9439.